seri/gettc/plugins/ruby/README.md

 ## Known issues

-If you're on Windows and you get an error like `cannot execute checker`, you can fix by deleting or commenting the line `delegate` in `runner.sh` (line 132).
+If you're on Windows and you get an error like `cannot execute solver`, you can fix by deleting or commenting the line `delegate` in `runner.sh` (line 132).
 To make the change permanent, apply the fix in `~/.gettc/template/bin/runner.sh`.